Baltimore Orioles at Toronto Blue Jays odds, picks and predictions - NewsBreak

 Baltimore Orioles at Toronto Blue Jays odds, picks and predictions

-The Baltimore Orioles (26-36) and Toronto Blue Jays (36-24) meet Tuesday in the continuation of a 4-game AL East series at Rogers Centre.
+The Baltimore Orioles (27-36) and Toronto Blue Jays (36-25) meet Wednesday in the third contest of a 4-game AL East series at Rogers Centre.
 First pitch will be at 7:07 p.m.
 ET.
 Let’s analyze Tipico Sportsbook‘s lines around the Orioles vs. Blue Jays odds with MLB picks and predictions.

+Baltimore won Tuesday’s game 6-5 and has scored 5 runs or more in 6 of its last 9 games.
+The Orioles are 3-1 over their last 4 games.

-The Blue Jays are a robust 19-10 at home.
-Toronto inexplicably struggled on offense for much of the first third of the season.
-But in their last 18 games, the Jays have tallied a .935 OPS.
+Toronto inexplicably struggled on offense for much of the first third of the season, but the Jays have tallied a .925 OPS across their last 19 games

 Orioles at Blue Jays projected starters